cicadacreativemag/ccm_website/content/issues/issue-2/writing/toska-tap.md

 ##### II.
 LEGS WRAPPED UP IN AIR-THIN SHEETS
 two jeering faces were mounted to the wall, grinning with empty, half-moon eyes. you exorcised yourself on the carpet, twitched and sobbed yourself clean.

-a ribbon of yellow outlined the eye sockets, accusingly, tauntingly -- your mother sighed and removed them from the room. are you still scared of bobbleheaded ghosts and faces in the wallpaper? you're such a silly kid. look, i'll show you there's nothing to be scared of.
+a ribbon of yellow outlined the eye sockets, accusingly, tauntingly -- your mother sighed and removed them from the room. are you still scared of bobbleheaded ghosts and faces in the wallpaper? you're such a silly child. look, i'll show you there's nothing to be scared of.

 ##### III.
 I BURIED THE MOUSE BY THE CREEK
 an itemized list of your greatest fears: